terrychenism/caffe-windows-cudnn/README.md

 - Download the dependency file and extract the folders inside to project root directory.
 - Include any .cpp you want to build in the `./tools` directory to MainCaller.cpp.
 - Open the solution file in `./build/MSVC`
-- Switch build target to x64 platform (Just release mode is OK).
+- Switch build target to x64 platform (ONLY release mode is OK).
 - Build the code and you may find the `./bin/MainCaller.exe`

 #### Train MNIST dataset